 The upper glacis is angled at 75 degrees on the vertical axis, and the lower glacis at 47 degrees.
 There is also an additional 20 degrees of horizontal sloping for both upper and lower glaces, creating a pike nose shape that is usually associated with Soviet heavy tanks.
 According to the compound angle table published in page 47 of World War II Ballistics: Armor and Gunnery, the compound angle of the upper and lower glacis plates will be 76 degrees and 50 degrees respectively.
 The upper glacis is 15mm thick while the lower glacis is 32mm thick.
 The line of sight (LOS) thickness of the upper glacis and lower glacis is therefore 62mm and 50mm respectively which is very impressive for such a light vehicle.
 The pure armour thickness is important, but not as important as the large compound angle which makes it very difficult for an uncapped ogive penetrator (as found in a typical Spitzer bullet) to not ricochet immediately without so much as denting the armour.

 The sides are quite thin.
 The upper side plate is only 23mm thick, and the lower side plate is thinner at just 20mm.
-The roof of the hull is not enough to resist large caliber airbursting artillery shells, and the floor is so thin that it would definitely rupture from the blast of an average sized anti-tank mine detonating underneath the track.
-23mm of ABT-101 is equivalent to 10.35mm of RHA, which is worth only slightly less in armour value compared to the sides armour of other Soviet armoured fighting vehicles that use 2P high hardness steel plating such as the wheeled BTRs and the PT-76.
+The roof of the hull is not enough to resist large caliber airbursting artillery shells.
+Based on testing with 7.62mm and 12.7mm steel-cored AP-I bullets, 23mm of ABT-101 is equivalent to 10.35mm of RHA.
+In terms of effective thickness, the side armour is nominally equivalent to the BTR-60 and MT-LB.

 To better appreciate the protection offered by the angles of the frontal armour, we can take a look at the phase diagram below.
 This phase diagram, taken from Armour: Materials, Theory, and Design, illustrates the huge importance of slope.
 As you can see, the test used a 6.35 mm aluminium alloy plate - no doubt 5083 aluminium - as a target, and 6.35 mm-diameter solid steel bullets as projectiles.
 A 6.35 mm projectile like this is representative of the steel AP core of the average 7.62mm rifle bullet.
 The AP core of a 7.62x54mm Russian B-32 bullet, for instance, has a diameter of 6.1 mm, with a weight of 5.39 grams.
 It has a muzzle velocity of 830 m/s.
 The AP core of a .30-06 M2 AP bullet has a diameter of 6.2 mm, and weighs 5.17 grams.
 It has a muzzle velocity of 855 m/s.
 The AP core of a 7.62x51mm M61 bullet has a diameter of 6.3 mm, and weighs 3.8 grams.
 It has a muzzle velocity of 838 m/s.